shamshadM/shamshadm.github.io/files/unix/unix2.md

 will take you one directory up the hierarchy (back to your home directory).
 Try it now.
 > Note: typing `cd` with no argument always returns you to your home directory.
 This is very useful if you are lost in the file system.

-## 1.5 Pathnames
+## Pathnames
 ### *pwd* (print working directory)
 Pathnames enable you to work out where you are in relation to the whole file-system.
-For example, to find out the absolute pathname of your home-directory, type `**cd**` to get back to your home-directory and then type
+For example, to find out the absolute pathname of your home-directory, type **cd** to get back to your home-directory and then type

 ```scss
 $ pwd